jstayton/jquery-marcopolo/README.markdown

       …
     </ol>

-Each list item is created through the passing of a user json object to the _formatItem_ callback, which in turn strings together the user's first name and last name for display.
+Each list item is created through the passing of a user JSON object to the _formatItem_ callback, which in turn strings together the user's first name and last name for display.

-Finally, when a user is selected from the results list, their json object is passed to the _onSelect_ callback to complete the browser redirect.
+Finally, when a user is selected from the results list, their JSON object is passed to the _onSelect_ callback to complete the browser redirect.

 And that's it!
 While this example demonstrates a number of fundamental